philgyford/ffffound-export/README.md

 It can take a long time to run, depending on how many images you ffffound and how slowly the servers respond.

+To test it with only a few pages you can pass in the number of pages to fetch. e.g.:

+	python ffffind.py philgyford 2

+That will fetch the first two pages of pictures for `philgyford`.

 ## Results

 If all goes well you will end up with a structure like this in the script's directory (but with your username):